gitkraken/gitkraken-client-docs/gitkraken-client/github-enterprise.md

 **Benefits**

-* Create repositories on GitHub Enterprise Serveraccount including .gitignore and license
+* Create repositories on GitHub Enterprise Server account including .gitignore and license
 * Automatically generate an SSH key pair and add it to GitHub Enterprise Server
 * [Fork repositories](/working-with-repositories/fork/) from GitKraken
 * Save authentication into profiles